-- Is disabled and has specific additional needs. - Has special educational needs (whether they have a statutory Education, Health and Care Plan or not). - Is a young carer. - Is showing signs of being drawn in to antisocial or criminal behaviour, including gang involvement and association with organised crime groups. - Is frequently missing or goes missing from school, care or from home. - Is at risk of modern slavery, trafficking, or exploitation. - Is at risk of being radicalised or exploited. - Is in family circumstances that presents challenges for the child, such as drug or alcohol issues, adult mental health issues and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is a privately fostered child.
+- Is disabled and has specific additional needs. - Has special educational needs (whether they have a statutory Education, Health and Care Plan or not).

+- Is a young carer. - Has a mental health need - Is showing signs of being drawn in to antisocial or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing or goes missing from school, care or from education, home or care. - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or Pupil Referral Unit. - Is at risk of modern slavery, trafficking, sexual and/or criminal exploitation. - Is at risk of being radicalised or exploited. - Has a parent or carer in custody, or is affected by parental offending - Is in family circumstances that presents challenges for the child, such as drug or alcohol issues, adult mental health issues and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - Is persistently absent from education, including persistent absences for part of the school day. - Is a privately fostered child.